Yehuda Yannay: Work

-Quoting from the notes of the CRI album (SD 437) that contains the first recording of his song cycle At The End Of The Parade (1974) for baritone and six players Yannay writes: "In 1970 my music took a gentle turn.
-It was not a conscious decision, but a gradual awareness of a shaping of fresh musical taste and thinking.
-It was then I sensed the first time freedom and directness in musical expression including the Tradition of the New."
-This fresh zeitgeist, as perceived by Yannay, signaled a need to move beyond "International Style" in composition and transition to an individualized approach in creating every single new work.
-Similar transformations have taken place in other composers' stylistic turns as this new phase in modernism came to be prefixed by "post".
-The carryover into this maturing phase of his oeuvre is the continuing exploration and realization of new challenges in terms of subject matter and media, extended and invented vocal and instrumental techniques, and required virtuosity and perseverance from performers.
-In fact, virtually all works have been tied to fortuitous encounters with extremely capable and enterprising performers who welcomed the challenges the composer presented in his new works.
+In the liner notes to the CRI recording (SD 437) of his song cycle "At the End of the Parade" (1974), for baritone and six instrumentalists, Yannay wrote that beginning in 1970 his compositional style underwent a gradual change, which he described as a shift toward greater freedom and directness in musical expression.
+He stated that this development was not the result of a deliberate stylistic decision but emerged over time as his musical preferences evolved.

+Yannay further indicated that this period marked a move away from what he termed an "International Style" toward a more individualized approach to composition.
+His subsequent works are characterized by experimentation with subject matter, media, and extended vocal and instrumental techniques, often requiring significant technical demands from performers.
+He also noted that many of his compositions were developed in collaboration with performers capable of meeting these challenges.

 In 1982 Yannay received a Fulbright guest professorship in Stuttgart and returned to Europe after a hiatus of 31 years.
 Germany was already in a high-gear phase of stock-taking of its dim National Socialist past.
 Yannay's deeply felt response was a series of works under the title European Trilogy that included Im Silberwald for trombone, glass harmonica and tape (1983), Celan Ensembles for tenor and instruments (1986), vocal and instrumental pieces, the electronic theater piece In Madness There is Order (1988) and the music film Jidyll (1990).
 The trombone solo piece, along with the choral Le campane di Leopardi (1979) use a fixed drone of tuned glasses and electronics, diatonic and just-intonation proportions to a central note that extends the entire work.
 As the first non-German composer who delved into the complex poetry of Paul Celan, a Holocaust survivor, in its original language, Yannay collaged his texts from different poems and wedded it to the non-sequitur texts and the persona of Antonin Artaud.
 Both endured madness and a tragic end in Paris.